 When searching for a wrongful death lawyer, it’s a good idea to search locally.
 For one thing, pursuing justice for a lost loved one is always an emotionally fraught process.
 It’s easy to feel isolated or uncertain, and it can be helpful to know that you have an advocate right nearby, for convenient face-to-face office visits.

 Having a wrongful death lawyer who operates in Brookhaven on a daily basis can also be an advantage for your case itself.
-For example, because we know Brookhaven so well, the Stoddard Firm can easily track down crucial evidence, such as records of past violent crimes in a neighborhood.
+For example, because our injury lawyers know Brookhaven so well, the Stoddard Firm can easily track down crucial evidence, such as records of past violent crimes in a neighborhood.
 We know our way around DeKalb County Superior Court, and we know who to call to collect documentation from Northside Hospital Atlanta or the Brookhaven Police Department.

 We can also coordinate directly with local funeral homes, like Fischer Funeral Care, or H.M.
 Patterson & Son, to make absolutely certain your loved one is fully examined before being laid to rest.